The Power of Love (Huey Lewis and the News song): Mixes

 Three different mixes of the song have co-existed since its release in 1985.
 The Back to the Future soundtrack version, also the version used in the music video, has a run time of 3:51.

 A 12" version of the song was released to most countries, remixed by John "Jellybean" Benitez, features a seven-minute dance version with changes in its mix such as additional backing keyboards and an extended guitar solo.

 A 7" single released in 1985 to radio in some countries as promotion of the film contains an edit of the aforementioned extended remix, with a run time of 4:21.
 In selected countries, this shorter edit was featured on the B-side of the 12" single.
-Whilst this version is occasionally played on radio, it has only ever been included on one Huey Lewis "Best Of", and as a result is a very rare version of the song.
+Whilst this version is occasionally played on radio, it has only ever been included on one Huey Lewis "Best Of" and the West German pressing version of Fore!

 Reception

 Cash Box said that "the inimitable charm and drive which made Sports such a pop/rock winner is displayed from the first chords".

-At the 13th Annual American Music Awards, the song was nominated for "Favorite Single" and "Favorite Video Single", winning in both categories.
-The song was nominated for an Academy Award for Best Original Song at the 58th Academy Awards but lost to Lionel Richie's "Say You, Say Me".
-It was also nominee at the 28th Annual Grammy Awards for Record of the Year, but lost against USA for Africa's "We Are the World", to which Lewis and his bandmates had contributed backing vocals.
+At the 13th Annual American Music Awards, the song was nominated for "Favorite Single" and "Favorite Video Single," winning in both categories.
+The song was nominated for an Academy Award for Best Original Song at the 58th Academy Awards but lost to Lionel Richie's "Say You, Say Me."
+It was also nominee at the 28th Annual Grammy Awards for Record of the Year, but lost against USA for Africa's "We Are the World," to which Lewis and his bandmates had contributed backing vocals.

+In other media

+A cover of the song performed by Brazilian singer Bruno Faglioni was the opening theme of the Brazilian reality competition Power Couple throughout its run from 2016 to 2022.

+The song appears in the 2018 romantic comedy film Set It Up.

+In July 2022, the song was added to Taiko no Tatsujin Pop Tap Beat in a free update, becoming the first conventional Western pop song in a Taiko no Tatsujin game since the Japanese version of Taiko: Drum Master 17 years prior.

+The song was featured on the official soundtrack of the 2024 Marvel Cinematic Universe film Deadpool & Wolverine.
+It plays during a montage in which Deadpool travels the multiverse in search of a variant of Wolverine to replace the deceased version from his world, as he was the "Anchor Being" keeping the timeline intact.

+In July 2017, then-Alkaline Trio drummer Derek Grant remixed the track to include vocals and guitars taken from Alkaline Trio's 2005 song "The Poison".

+The song appeared in the "Back to the Future" world in 2015's Lego Dimensions.
+It can only be heard in the 1985 version of the world.